Coaxial RC Helicopters

-Electric coaxial helis, also called dual-rotor or contra-rotating helicopters, have helped bring thousands of new people in to the radio control flying hobby, and it's easy to see why; coaxial helicopters are very easy to fly and their inherent stability in the air makes them perfect first helicopters.
+Electric coaxial helis, also called dual-rotor or contra-rotating helicopters, have helped bring thousands of new people in to the rc flying hobby, and it's easy to see why; coaxial helicopters are very easy to fly and their inherent stability in the air makes them perfect first helicopters.

 Of course, they're not limited to new pilots - very experienced rc heli pilots are having a great deal of fun with such aircraft too!

-Shown below are a couple of examples, the Blade CX3, left, and its micro-size cousin the Blade mCX, right, both from E-flite, a well respected name in electric rc helicopters.
+There are many different coax helis available, and shown below are a couple of earlier examples - the Blade CX3, left, and its micro-size cousin the Blade mCX, both from E-flite™.

-Coaxial rc helicopters like those from E-flite's Blade CX range can be purchased in Ready To Fly (RTF) form and can be flown with confidence pretty much straight from the box.
+Coaxial rc helicopters like these can be purchased in Ready To Fly (RTF) form and can be flown with confidence pretty much straight from the box.